ASquishyNerd/hello-world/README.md

 Hi all

-Squishy here im just following the github tutorial.
+Just following the github tutorial.